Gülgöze, Midyat: History

 A letter in the Secret Archive of the Vatican posits that 150 Assyrians were deported after Sayfo, with Aynwardo being one of the villages that they were expelled from.
 In the 1960s, the village had 300 Assyrian/Syriac families, decreasing to half that number in 1985.
 Between 1990 and 1994, 30 murders of Assyrians/Syriacs took place in Tur Abdin, with one of them being a priest of Aynwardo.
 By 2008, there were 10 Assyrian/Syriac families in Aynwardo, which decreased to five in 2015.
 In December 2017, an ancient settlement within the borders of the village was designated by the Ministry of Culture and Tourism as a first degree archaeological site with immovable architecture.

 In 2020, only three Assyrian/Syriac families remained in the village as most have since immigrated to Europe (particularly Germany).
+There is also a diaspora community of about 200 families around Haworth, New Jersey.
 The Akbulut family continues to take care of the Mor Hadbşabo Church, although it does not have a priest.
-In 2024, a legend of a key that would help children with speech difficulties learn to talk began to surface on social media plaforms.
+In 2024, a legend of a key that would help children with speech difficulties learn to talk began to surface on social media platforms.
 As part of diaspora initiatives, many Assyrians/Syriacs have since returned to the village as recently as 2024, encouraged by government reforms and public works projects.
 In 2025, a complex of eleven villas were completed and formally inaugurated by Syriac Orthodox patriarch Ignatius Aphrem II to welcome Assyrian returnees from the diaspora to the village.